-Haven’t we been busy and exposed to wonderful leadership in its many forms over the past two weeks here at Sacred Heart?- our adept and skilled staff have been instrumental in co-ordinating wonderful learning opportunities like our 2019 Book Week celebrations, continued with our commitment to the Social Skills programme, and also, such beautiful singing at the Catholic Performing Arts Festival.
-More details can be found within today’s Newsletter- please highlight these contributions to your children, as they enjoy affirmation and well-deserved accolades!
+Haven’t we been busy and exposed to wonderful leadership in its many forms over the past few weeks here at Sacred Heart?- our adept and skilled staff have been instrumental in co-ordinating wonderful learning opportunities for our boys and girls, including the celebration of Sacraments, incursions, wonderful School Photos, and this week’s Jumps and Throws Carnival.

-Despite the recent and unannounced demolition of the Birdwood Square toilet block by the City of Vincent, we have arranged for the hire of temporary toilets to ensure the Carnival goes ahead- let’s hope for good spring weather and an abundant source of committed cheer squads for each of our factions!
+Once again, we have arranged for the hire of temporary toilets to ensure the Carnival setting is safe.
+Let’s hope for sunny spring weather and an abundant source of committed cheer squads for each of our factions!

 A Catholic Pastoral Community